 Minors and Concurrent Degrees

-Although Engineering does not offer "minors," other faculties at the University of Waterloo do.
+Minors are similar to options.
+Engineering does not offer minors to students enrolled in engineering; however they are offered by the other faculties and are described in their sections of the undergraduate studies academic calendar.
+In the case of the Faculty of Arts there is a very wide range of minors available.
+Minors are noted on your diploma.
 A minor normally requires a minimum of 10 courses.
 This means Engineering students who take on minors must take extra courses.
 However, the courses in a minor can often be used to satisfy some technical elective or complimentary studies requirements.

 It is also possible for Engineering students to complete the requirements for a concurrent Bachelor of Arts degree.
 This process will require a significant number of extra courses, and agreement from both Faculties.
 Interested students should consult their undergraduate advisor.

 Discover why the Faculty of Engineering at the University of Waterloo is one of the world’s top engineering schools, and Canada’s largest.
 With its renowned co-operative education program and a supportive entrepreneurial ecosystem, Waterloo Engineering is the place to be for undergraduate and graduate students.
 Emerging technologies, innovative research, and world class facilities, it’s all here at Waterloo.